UK's solar subsidy cuts to force bankruptcies

-SINGAPORE Britain's plan to slash state subsidies for solar projects could force many renewable companies into bankruptcy, the head of the UK's largest independent solar firm told Reuters on Tuesday.
+SINGAPORE The government's plan to slash state subsidies for solar projects could force many renewable companies into bankruptcy, the head of the UK's largest independent solar firm told Reuters on Tuesday.

-Energy Minister Greg Barker on Monday proposed to halve support for small-scale rooftop generation of solar power, saving an estimated 700 million pounds ($1.13 billion) annually by 2014-15.
+Energy Minister Greg Barker on Monday proposed to halve support for small-scale rooftop generation of solar power, saving an estimated 700 million pounds annually by 2014-15.

 "If they enact it, it will reverse a fast growing domestic industry in a time of job cuts and austerity measures," said Jeremy Leggett, founder and chairman of London-based Solar Century, on the sidelines of an industry conference.